-your passport and ID card
+- your passport and ID card

+- access to your eVisa

-- your Biometric Residence Permit (BRP) / UKVI share code - a letter of introduction from the local authority or host institution.
+- a letter of introduction from the local authority or host institution.
 The letter of introduction should be on headed paper and if possible, addressed to the specific bank and branch concerned.